 3 There is concern among the DMG membership that; We were told in July 2017 the BPG HIA Guides are under review and will change.
-This was confirmed in the last BPG Newsletter of May 2018 and repeated on several occasions by our SNH/NS WMO's.
-Will any change simply move the goalposts and lead to a downgrading of assessed impacts classification?
-Will any change lead to a lack of statistical robustness to any ongoing results?
-Will the current data collected even be compatible with the new/reviewed BPG?
-No information has been given yet as to any detail nor even a date indicated by which the changes may be published leading to delay with our forward planning.
+This was confirmed in the last BPG Newsletter of May 2018 and often repeated by our SNH/NS WMO's, with the following announcement on the BPG Home page.

+Will any changes to the BPG HIA Guides merely shift the goalposts, resulting in a downgrading of assessed impact classifications?
+Could such changes compromise the statistical robustness of ongoing results?
+And will the data collected to date remain compatible with the revised or new BPG?
+As yet, no detailed information or publication timeline has been provided beyond the announcement noted above, creating uncertainty and delaying our forward planning.